NativeScript/android/README.md

 # Main Projects
 The repo is structured in the following projects (ordered by dependencies):

 * **android-metadata-generator** - generates metadata necessary for the Android Runtime.
-Situated __android-metadata-generator__ in project.
+Located in __android-metadata-generator__.
 * **android-binding-generator** - enables Java & Android types to be dynamically created at runtime.
 Needed by the `extend` routine.
-Situated __test-app/runtime-binding-generator__ in project.
+Located in __test-app/runtime-binding-generator__.
 * **android-runtime** - contains the core logic behind the NativeScript's Android Runtime.
 This project contains native C++ code and needs the Android NDK to build properly.
-Situated __test-app/runtime__ in project.
+Located in __test-app/runtime__.
 * **android-runtime-testapp** - this is a vanilla Android Application, which contains the tests for the runtime project.
-Situated __test-app/app__ in project.
+Located in __test-app/app__.

 # Helper Projects

 * **android-static-binding-generator** - build tool that generates bindings based on the user's javascript code.
-Situated __android-static-binding-generator__ in project.
+Located in __android-static-binding-generator__.
 * **project-template** - this is an empty placeholder Android Application project, used by the [NativeScript CLI](https://github.com/NativeScript/nativescript-cli) when building an Android project.
-Situated __build-artifacts/project-template-gradle/__ in project.
+Located in __build-artifacts/project-template-gradle/__.

 # Build Prerequisites
 Following are the minimal prerequisites to build the runtime package.